AdaCore/gnatstudio/docs/users_guide/projects.rst

   .. index:: project; imported project

-  When compiling sources from this project, the builder first makes sure it correctly recompiled all the imported projects and that they're up to date.
+  When compiling sources from this project, the builder first makes sure it correctly recompiled all the imported projects and that they are up to date.
 This properly handles dependencies between source files.

-  If one source file of project A depends on some source files from project B, B must be marked as imported by A.  If this isn't done, the compiler will complain that those source files can't be found.
+  If one source file of project A depends on some source files from project B, B must be marked as imported by A.  If this is not done, the compiler will complain that those source files cannot be found.

   Each source file name must be unique in the project hierarchy (i.e., a file cannot be under control of two different projects), ensuring that